-Our aim is to prevent noise disturbance at the point of planning applications or premises licence applications.
-This is an important area of noise control work as the decisions made by the Council's Planning and Licensing Committees may prevent the need for noise nuisance action.
+Our aim is to prevent statutory nuisance at the point of planning applications or premises licence applications.
+This is an important area of nuisance control work as the decisions made by the Council's Planning and Licensing Committees may prevent the need for statutory nuisance action.

 Where possible we will seek to resolve concerns with applicants.
-If this is not possible, we will seek to mitigate/reduce the noise impact by recommending the imposition of conditions to any planning consent or raising a representation in respect of a premises licence.
+If this is not possible, we will seek to mitigate/reduce the nuisance impact by recommending the imposition of conditions to any planning consent or raising a representation in respect of a premises licence.
 Officers may be required to present evidence at relevant hearings or reviews.

-7.3 Investigating Complaints
+7.3 Investigating complaints